Whatever happened to remote work - featured image

 Given these numbers, it seems that WFH is alive and well, and we can only expect it to become more available.

-We might suggest that we’ve mistaken remote work for flexibility, and that being able to work from our couches twice a week has not generally given us more autonomy over the 8 hours a day we’re on the clock.
+We might suggest that we’ve mistaken remote work for flexibility, on a more existential level, and that being able to work from our couches twice a week has not generally given us more autonomy over the 8 hours a day we’re on the clock.

 This can also explain the 35% of people in Europe who are currently or would like to become self-employed with remote work being among the main motivations.